Articles

 Rain-to-Mains Systems for Dry Climates

 Collecting rainwater is a great way to make the most of nature’s precious resource.
 Beyond watering your garden – rainwater can also be connected to your water supply system to provide water directly to your home appliances such as taps and washing machines.
-This can be done by installing a Rain-to-Mains Water Pump System.
-This system usually consists of a tank to store rainwater, a pump to move the water to your home’s plumbing system, a filter to remove impurities from the water and pipeline that allows water to reach appliances.
-With a pump controller such as the this system also allows you to use your tank water supply first and automatically switch to using mains water supply when your tank water is low or empty.
+This can be done by installing a Waterboy Hydro Switch RaintoMains Changeover Valve with a Water Pump System.
+This economic and efficient automatic changeover valve allows you to use stored rainwater for household applications such as toilets, laundry, and gardens and allows you to use your rainwater tank supply first before automatically switching to using mains water supply when your tank water is low or empty.

 Below: Example set-up of a rains-to-mains system with a Bromic Waterboy Pump and Wizard Controller.